 - a.
-Required Disclosure of Payments Made to Placement Agents - i.
-A written statement of whether the investment manager or any of its principals, employees, agents or affiliates has compensated or agreed to compensate any person or entity to act as a Placement Agent in connection with the ERS's investments.
+Required Disclosure of Payments Made to Placement Agents - A written statement of whether the investment manager or any of its principals, employees, agents or affiliates has compensated or agreed to compensate any person or entity to act as a Placement Agent in connection with the ERS's investments. - ii.
+The name of the Placement Agent and resumes of the relevant Placement Agent(s) involved with ERS' investment. - iii.
+Description of any and all compensation paid or agreed to be paid to the Placement Agent, including payment to employees of the investment manager who are retained in order to solicit, or who are paid based in whole or in part upon, an investment from the ERS. - iv.
+Description of the services rendered or the services expected to be performed by the Placement Agent.